MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/store-policies.md

 Your product must not: (a) pose a safety risk to, nor result in discomfort, injury or any other harm to end users or to any other person or animal; or (b) pose a risk of or result in damage to real or personal property.

+**11.3.3**

+If your product is intended to provide content related to information, news, or current events in the real world, it must not use or distribute false or deceptive images, video, and/or text, or other content that may cause harm pertaining to individuals, entities, or matters of public concern.

 ### 11.4 Defamatory, Libelous, Slanderous and Threatening

 Your product must not contain any content that is defamatory, libelous, slanderous, or threatening.